caseyanderson/text_processing/potus_inauguration_speech_analysis.md

 This confirms that the results of `soup` can be treated like a `list` so we can move on.

-So next I am going to use a BeautifulSoup function to grab **only** the text associated with the `p` tags:
+Next I am going to use a BeautifulSoup function to grab **only** the text associated with the `p` tags:

 ```python
 text = []